-- Simply open up the Paralells Toolbox software and find your way to the ‘Find Duplicates’ option.
+- Open up the Paralells Toolbox software and find your way to the ‘Find Duplicates’ option.

 - Once you press this a new window will open up.
 Hit ‘Select’ and choose the drive in which you would like to search for duplicate files.